-A collection of articles written by myself for publication in various magazines across the years and for presentations at conferences.
-I believe that they have continuing utility.
-The topics reflect the several areas in theology, ethics and sociology in which I have worked.
+A collection of articles written by Dr. Gary Farley for publication in various magazines across the years and for presentations at conferences.
+We believe that they have continuing utility.
+The topics reflect the several areas in theology, ethics and sociology in which Dr. Farley worked.
 Most are written with a lay audience in mind.

 Churches in the Baptist tradition connect and cooperate through associations.
 Since 1984

 associations have been a major focus of my life, work and thought.
 I have dealt primarily with

 rural ones.
 Many have found my sociological approach to be helpful.
 Here some articles and

 Two jobs, the life of most pastors of rural churches.
 There are advantages and disadvantages.
 There are challenges that need to be addressed.
 The articles in this section reflect my work and thinking with pastors and churches that are bivocational.
 For additional help look at the several books written over the past decade by Dennis Bickers.

 The foundation of work in and for rural churches should be be firmly in the New Testament.
 In this section are several articles about churches.
 Note that I am looking at things from within the Baptist tradition.
 Gathered, a family, and a community are important concepts to me.
 While many rural Baptist churches have a copy of their Covenant on the wall, it is not practiced.

 We need to take a fresh look at Revelation.
 Dispensationalism distorts the text.
 In these articles I propose this, one that sees Revelation more as an art gallery, not so much a chronology of coming events.
 Focus on what and why, not so much when and who.
 By doing the latter, we miss the intended message.
 Persevere, justice will come, New Jerusalem is coming.